loglizzy/roblox-server-scrapper/README.md

 ```

 ## Important
-Just to clarify, there is no point in saying "server" / "server instance", as it is impossible to pay for each "server" in a roblox game, roblox probably uses one server to host like 100 "servers" in a roblox game, or something like that, but here i will keep saying "server" because it's really easier to understand.
+Just to clarify, there is no point in saying "server" / "server instance", as it is impossible to pay for each "server" in a roblox game, roblox probably uses one server to host like 100 "servers" of much games, or something like that, but here i will keep saying "server" because it's really easier to understand.

 ## Servers Pages
 So, when using the game API to get the servers, we can change the number of servers per page, with a maximum of 100, so if we want to get many servers, we will need to use the `nextPageCursor` that will be in the response to the request, to navigate page per page aplying the parameter `cursor` in the api `php` file link.